Open to roles across product, design & research Get in touch →

 not to build.

-Nothing here was a hard cut — the discipline was the opposite: holding a tight scope so v1 could ship fast and prove the core loop (find the list, make the change, confirm it) before anything else got layered on.
+Nothing here was a hard cut.
+The discipline was the opposite: holding a tight scope so v1 could ship fast and prove the core loop (find the list, make the change, confirm it) before anything else got layered on.
 These were the lines drawn deliberately, to be revisited once real usage showed which ones actually mattered.

 — Granular per-user permissions per list